Facelift

 DEEP PLANE FACELIFT DETAILS

 Notice in this picture of a 63-year-old woman who underwent a deep plane brow, face, and neck lift, that the sagging in her cheeks has been lifted.
-Her features are no longer flat and square, but take on the more curved shape of youthfulness.
-Her cheeks are higher and more full, and her jowls are corrected.
+Her features are no longer flat and square but take on the more curved shape of youthfulness.
+Her cheeks are higher and fuller, and her jowls are corrected.

 HIGH SMAS FACELIFT DETAILS

 The so-called “High SMAS facelift” is very similar to the deep plane facelift, with the main difference being that the deep entry point is made higher on the face.
 This allows even more improvement in the cheek region and is an ideal option for younger patients, as well as those with a naturally thicker SMAS—which stands for superficial musculoaponeurotic system, a fibrous network that provides support for facial muscles.
 Part of the artistry in face lifting is being able to recognize who is a better candidate for one procedure as opposed to another.
-Dr. Cross’s extensive work with patients from all walks of life and all over the world allows him to reference and access the countless variations that exist, all of which can inform the next surgery he performs.
+Our plastic surgeons’ extensive work with patients from all walks of life and all over the world allows them to reference and access the countless variations that exist, all of which can inform the next surgery they perform.

 OTHER SMAS FACELIFT DETAILS